d1mnewz/interviews/README.md

 * What is the difference between Mongo and Redis?
 * What is the difference between queue and topic in messaging systems?
 * What is REST?
 RESTful?
+* What is idempotency? in terms of HTTP and/or messaging
+* What is RPC?
 * What is SOAP?
 * What is HATEOAS?
 * What is HAL?
+* What is eventual consistency?
+BASE?
+* What is reactive programming?

 # Non-technical